 Insurance, not a mortgage

 FHA doesn’t make mortgage loans.
 There is no pool of mortgage money that is used to finance home purchases.
 Mortgage companies make mortgage loans underwritten to FHA guidelines and if the loan ever goes into default and the lender followed the FHA guidelines to the letter, the lender will be compensated by the FHA.

 In effect, FHA is an insurance company, insuring loans against default.
 There is no pool of mortgage funds allocated for borrowers, hence no limit on FHA funds.

-Forcing higher income borrowers into program requiring more down payment can impede a housing market, quite the opposite of FHA’s mission to spur homeownership.
-Also, limiting the FHA program in any way may put a stop to the real estate recovery that appears to be occuring.
+Forcing higher-income borrowers into programs requiring more down payment can impede a housing market, quite the opposite of FHA’s mission to spur homeownership.
+Also, limiting the FHA program in any way may put a stop to the real estate recovery that appears to be occurring.